-Yaw decided to become a member of Kuapa when he realised the co-op offered opportunities to grow his business.
+Yaw decided to become a member of Kuapa when he realized the co-op offered opportunities to grow his business.
 These opportunities included receiving a share of Divine Chocolate's profits and investing the Fairtrade premium into a corn mill machine in his community.

 He joined in 1997 and was immediately elected as a Recorder.

 [A Recorder is a highly respected role that is of vital importance to the structure and organisation of Kuapa Kokoo.
 Only those who are trusted across the community and are fellow farmers are elected to take on the role of a Recorder which involves accurately weighing the cocoa and paying farmers the correct price accordingly.]